Frequently Asked Questions

 How do I restart a tip that has dried up?

 - A: Flip the tip.
 Using tweezers, pliers or a folded piece of heavy paper, flip the tip around, pump the tip and hold down until it looks wet.
 Then flip the tip back and repeat, install cap and wait another 30-60 seconds for ink to soften dried material.
 If you are using the marker in a warmer environment (80°F+) this may take longer to recover.
 If the tip does not recover, or does not recover fast enough, replace the tip.
+With the CAP in shake the marker, if you hear ink DO NOT waste it, order a new TIP.

 Why does the marker spit out ink when I try to prime it?